 Why Might an Employer Pay a Signing Bonus?

 A signing bonus is a lump sum of money that an employer provides to a prospective employee.
-The purpose of the signing bonus is to entice the applicant to sign-on with the employer’s organization.
+The purpose of the signing bonus is to entice the applicant to sign-on with the employer’s organization in the posted position.
 The employer hopes that the offer of the bonus will provide extra incentive for the prospect to accept a job offer.

 When Do Employers Use a Signing Bonus?